 The third stage, or pillar, of the Trivium is the Rhetoric stage.
 Rhetoric is the art of communicating with “language that moves men to action!”
 In grades 9-12, students engage in still higher level thinking, drawing conclusions from analysis so that they might take a stand.
 They are challenged to effectively articulate their stand in writing and public speaking, and to embody the ideas they have learned in courses such as Philosophy and Ethics.

 In addition, every subject has its’ own grammar, logic, and rhetoric – thus students at all levels begin with the grammar of the subject, and then move to the dialectic and rhetoric within that discipline as they are able.

 - In Literature: focusing on the great books – books read by the intellectual giants of our culture, books that are great teachers

 - In History: teaching the significance of history as part of the flow of the Western civilization continuum

 - In Language: teaching Latin in Lower and Middle School

 British author and educator Dorothy Sayers wrote a succinct essay promoting the value of classical education.
 She ends with this statement: “The sole true end of education is simply this, to teach men how to learn for themselves, and whatever instruction fails to do this is effort spent in vain.”
-Our desire at FCS is to assist students in every possible way to learn for themselves to cultivate wisdom and virtue.
+Our desire at Verideia is to assist students in every possible way to learn for themselves to cultivate wisdom and virtue.